 Local business license, and any others as required by local governments.
+Certificate (specify):

-.
-7 The MCWP agency provides this service directly when an exemption has been approved by CDPH/OA.
+The MCWP agency provides this service directly when an exemption has been approved by CDPH/OA.

-ve rification of Provider Qualifications Entity Responsible for Verification:

 Project Director at the MCWP agency and CDPH/OA as appropriate.

-Frequency of Verification:

-Prior to/at time of contract and every 12 months thereafter.

-Aj ppendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Nutritional Counseling

-In ovider Category: dividual ovider Type:

-Re egistered Dietitian
+Registered Dietitian

-Pr ovider Qualifications License (specify):

 California Code of Regulations (CCR), Business and Professions Code, Division 2, Chapter 5.65 Section 2585-2586.8

-Certificate (specify):

-Other Standard (www.fc)

-Other Standard (specify):

-Ve rification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 MCWP agency Project Director

-MCWP agency Project Director Frequency of Verification:

-the Medicaid agency or the operating agency (i f applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Ser vice Type:

-Otl her Service

-As provided in 42 CFR §440.180(b)(9), the Sta tte requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-cified in statute.

-Ser vice Title:

-Psy ychotherapy

-НС CBS Taxonomy:
+Psychotherap y -------------- ---

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The service specifications have been modified.
+Service is not included in the approved waiver.